DIDSR/DICaugment/docs/source/installation.rst

 Upgrade to the Latest Version
 -----------------------------------------

-To upgrade to the latest version of Albumentations3D, use the `--upgrade` flag with `pip`:
+To upgrade to the latest version of DICaugment, use the `--upgrade` flag with `pip`:

     .. code-block:: bash

-        pip install --upgrade albumentations3d
+        pip install --upgrade dicaugment

-This will update Albumentations3D to the latest available version.
+This will update DICaugment to the latest available version.

-Uninstall Albumentations3D
+Uninstall DICaugment
 ----------------------------------------

-To uninstall Albumentations3D, use the following `pip` command:
+To uninstall DICaugment, use the following `pip` command:

     .. code-block:: bash

-        pip uninstall albumentations3d
+        pip uninstall dicaugment

 Confirm the uninstallation when prompted.

 Additional Notes
 ------------------------------

-- It's recommended to install Albumentations3D in a virtual environment to isolate it from other Python packages and prevent conflicts.
+- It's recommended to install DICaugment in a virtual environment to isolate it from other Python packages and prevent conflicts.

-- If you encounter any issues during installation, please seek help from the Albumentations3D community on the `Albumentations3D GitHub Discussions <https://github.com/jjmcintosh/albumentations3d/discussions>`_ page.
+- If you encounter any issues during installation, please seek help from the dicaugment community on the `DICaugment GitHub Discussions <https://github.com/jjmcintosh/dicaugment/discussions>`_ page.

 Congratulations!
-You have successfully installed Albumentations3D.
-You can now proceed to the :doc:`Getting Started <getting.started>` guide to learn how to use Albumentations3D for 3D image augmentation.
+You have successfully installed DICaugment.
+You can now proceed to the :doc:`Getting Started <getting.started>` guide to learn how to use DICaugment for 3D image augmentation.